sparkflows/sparkflows-docs/docs/installation/installation/infrastructure.rst

 Amazon Web Services (AWS)
 ----

-Fire Insights setup for deploying on AWS can be done with steps as below:
+Fire Insights Infrastructure requirements setup for deploying on AWS:

 The memory needed to run Fire Insights: